-Dad delivers baby on side of I-77
+Dad Delivers Baby on Side of I-77

-CHARLOTTE, NC -- A Fort Mill baby was welcomed into this world on the side of I-77 Monday morning.
+CHARLOTTE, NC -- A Fort Mill baby was welcomed into the world on the side of I-77 Monday morning.

 Becky Ackerman went into labor around 1 a.m. and on their way to the hospital -- in the car -- she started giving birth.